Rohit-Kumar-Digal/SQL-student-analysis/README.md

 ## 📈 Key Insights

-* Higher attendance leads to better performance
+* Students with higher attendance tend to score better marks
-* Some cities perform better
+* Performance varies across cities, with some cities having higher top scorers
-* Few students are below average
+* A portion of students are below average and need improvement
-* Subject performance varies
+* Subject-wise performance differences indicate varying difficulty levels

 ## 🛠 Tools Used